aaupadhy/AdaptiveEvict/README.md

 ```
 python main.py --network_type llama
 ```

+- The network can be selected between llama and gpt.
-The program will download poems as the dataset to a text file (default name: "data.txt").
-To use a custom dataset, replace the file with a different text file.
+- The program will download the poem dataset to a text file (default name: "data.txt").
+To use a custom dataset, replace the content or provide a different text file.